BlakeDonn/ideabox-boilerplate/README.md

 ## Planning ##

 This group project was created using Atom as the text editor, and our project management was done through our private channel in slack.
-We references MDN documentation, lesson plans, CSS tricks, and notes for information.
+We referenced MDN documentation, lesson plans, CSS tricks, and our class notes for information.
 We contacted peers and mentors for support when we became stuck.
 Our remote repository is stored on GitHub.

-We were given seven days for this project.
+We were given seven days to work on this project.

 **Challenges**